ying-tang/help-documentation/_drafts/Customer_3.0.0_Release_Notes.md

   * You can select Object Storage

 <a name="pure-app"></a>**Support for Blue Box on PureApp (Beta release):** PureApp is an existing IBM system for hardware management.
 With this release, we are making it available as a platform for IBM Blue Box Local, in addition to the Cisco hardware already available.

+<a name="new-docs-site"></a>We've updated and redesigned our customer documentation website, now available at help.blueboxcloud.com, and accessible through your Box Panel interface.

 <a name="hipaa"></a>**HIPAA and IBM Blue Box Local 3.0.0 Cloud:** A HIPAA-enabled cloud has the same configuration and expansion options as any other IBM Blue Box Cloud offering, but we are enabling _over 50 additional information-security controls_ that support our customers who must store personal health information (PHI).
 Because of this increased information security capability, a HIPAA-enabled cloud must be HIPAA-enabled from its inception: you cannot upgrade an existing cloud to enable HIPAA protocol.
 Also, you cannot downgrade from an IBM Blue Box Local HIPAA cloud: the existing HIPAA cloud must be wiped—per HIPAA protocol—and you must order a new Local cloud with non-HIPAA controllers.